While

 Ranzen) we pupils carried are from yesteryear.

-A female teacher looked after the male classes one to three simultaneously,
+A female teacher looked after the male classes simultaneously, one to three, and

-and an old male teacher cared for the boys from the 4th grade onwards.
+an older male teacher cared for the boys from the 4th grade onwards.
 This

-with written work while the teachers at the front presented the program of
+written work while the teachers at the front presented the program for another

-that I was more interested in the lessons for the older years.
-In religious
+more interested in the lessons for the older years.
+In religious education, I

 |